home home about about blog blog music music tech tech photos photos art art photoshop photoshop

 2022-05-29 @ 00:32 UTC

-filed under: tech personal
+filed under: personal tech

 if you've ever used a service which used a captcha service such as reCaptcha or hCaptcha to curb spam you probably noticed they usually ask you to check a box labeled "i'm not a robot" or "i'm a human". needless to say in you are in fact a robot or not a human, this can be extremely othering and make you not want to use their services.